benlau/quickfuture/README.md

 **Future.isCanceled(future)**

-**Future.onFinished(future, callback)**
+**Future.onFinished(future, callback, owner)**

+Listen the future's onFinished signal, run the callback when it is invoked.

-The callback will be invoked when the watched future finishes.
+The owner argument is an optional parameter.
+If it is set, the callback will be disconnected automatically when the owner is destructed.
+It is added since v1.0.7.

 **Future.onCanceled(future, callback)**

+Listen the future's onCanceled signal, run the callback when it is invoked.

+The owner argument is an optional parameter.
+If it is set, the callback will be disconnected automatically when the owner is destructed.
+It is added since v1.0.7.

 **Future.onProgressValueChanged(future, callback)**